isekar0/Learning-Rust/README.md

 }
 ---> This prevents data races and memory corruption

-Data races occur when these 3 conditions are satisified
+Data races occur when these 3 conditions are satisfied
     1) Two or more pointers access the same data at the same time.
     2) At least one of the pointers is being used to write to the data.
     3) There’s no mechanism being used to synchronize access to the data.